liamdawson/nightowl-pygments-style/README.md

 [Visual Studio Code](https://code.visualstudio.com)
 theme to [pygments](http://pygments.org/).

-Unfortunately, due to differences between lexers, it seems impossible to perfectly replicate the style achieved in the reference theme.
+Due to differences between lexers, it seems impossible to exactly replicate the style achieved in the VS Code theme.

 ## Rationale